Habtamu de Hoop: House of Representatives

+First term

 He ran for member of parliament in the 2021 general election as the Labour Party's ninth candidate.
 He was elected to the House and received 10,092 preference votes.
 He became the youngest member of the new House, which was installed on 31 March, and the third youngest MP in Dutch parliamentary history up to that point.
 De Hoop vacated his municipal council seat in April.
-His focus in the House is on education, media, infrastructure, and water management, and he is on the Committees for Education, Culture and Science; for Finance; and for Infrastructure and Water Management, as well as on the Interparliamentary Committee on the Dutch Language Union.
+His focus in the House became education, media, infrastructure, and water management.
 De Hoop's maiden speech about his past and equality of opportunity received positive reactions.

 He submitted a bill in October 2021 to amend Article 23 of the constitution, which ensures freedom of education, such that schools cannot reject students, such that equality of opportunity is promoted, and such that schools must adhere to the values of democracy and the rule of law.
 De Hoop had taken over the proposal from party leader Lodewijk Asscher, which is supposed to bring an end to religious schools rejecting people based on their beliefs and to hostile environments for LGBT students.
 The Council of State advised against major parts of the amendment, stating that it was unclear how it would increase acceptance and that it could limit educational freedom.
 Besides – together with Laura Bromet (GL) and Alexander Hammelburg (D66) – De Hoop continued an effort to amend article 1 of the constitution to add disability and sexual orientation as grounds on which discrimination is prohibited.
 Both houses of parliament had already voted in favor of the amendment, but a constitutional amendment required a second affirmative vote following elections.
 The Senate eventually passed it for a second time in January 2023.

 De Hoop also advocated the construction of the Lelylijn, a proposed railway between Lelystad and Groningen to better connect the northern provinces to the rest of the country, but a motion by De Hoop amid ongoing coalition agreement negotiations did not receive a majority in the House.
 In 2022, he pled for public transportation to become a basic right.
 When bus lines throughout the country were threatened with discontinuation due to the COVID-19 pandemic, De Hoop argued that they have an important function in rural areas and that some people are dependent on them.
 In early 2023, he presented a plan with GroenLinks to make public transport more affordable.
 They proposed an experiment to provide free public transport to lower-income individuals as well as a reversal of recent price hikes in tickets.
 The €400 million required for the latter would be funded through an increase in the wealth and corporate taxes.